fidelnamisi/sandbox/_posts/2022-08-16-How-To-Read-A-Book.md

     -   Follow these rules long enough and often enough, and they will become habitual and effortless.
 -   **On Notes.**
     -   Active reading means having a conversation with the author.
 The conversation can vary in terms of its depth or shallowness.
 Note taking, either in the book itself or on a notebook, is a record of the responses, thus transforming the conversation from a monologue to a dialogue.
     -   There can be no real active reading without notes.
+What this implies is that every stage of reading from Stage 2 onwards, should be accompanied by note taking.
 If anything, notes at least keep you awake.
     -   There are therefore 3 kinds of notes for the 3 levels of higher reading.
         -   Structural Notes:
             -   They capture your answers to Questions 1, 2 and 3 below.